The banana is a popular fruit many of us enjoy daily, whether for breakfast, lunch, or just a snack.

-In 2001, a bunch of bananas took the title of the “largest bunch of bananas.”
+In 2001, a cluster of bananas took the title of the “largest bunch of bananas.”
 It held 473 individual bananas or “fingers” and weighed a whopping 287lbs (130 kg).
 It was grown in the Canary Islands.

 The banana we all know and love is under threat from the same disease that struck the predecessor.
-Panama disease is rife amongst the Cavendish variety (the common variety) after being identified in Africa in the mid 2010’s.
+Panama disease is rife amongst the Cavendish variety (the common variety) after being identified in Africa in the mid-2010s.

 A “Banana Republic” is a region that is solely sufficient on one single resource for its income.

-One thing is for certain, the lunchbox staple will now have a little more respect from me every day from now on.
+One thing is for certain; the lunchbox staple will now have a little more respect from me every day from now on.